 Midwives use the Referral Guidelines of the Australian College of Midwives to support informed decision making by their clients when it may be necessary for the woman or baby to be seen by, or transferred to the care of, other health professionals or facilities such as obstetricians and hospitals.

 The Cochrane review concluded that it was not just women with uncomplicated pregnancies that benefited from midwifery care.
 The key is continuity of care, recognition of complications and good collaboration with doctors if and when complications eventuate.

 While many women give birth with independent (or private) midwives, publicly-funded homebirth has been available for a small number of women for many years in Western Australia and South Australia through Community Midwifery Programs.
-In NSW, publicly funded homebirth services have been established since 2005 at St George in Kogarah, since 2007 at Belmont and since mid 2008 at Wollongong Hospitals.
+In NSW, publicly funded homebirth services have been established since 2005 at St George in Kogarah (now closed since 2017), since 2007 at Belmont, since mid 2008 at Wollongong, since 2018 at Randwick (Royal Hospital for Women) Hospitals, with another at Westmead which may commence in 2020.
 From 2006, publicly funded services have also operated in Alice Springs and Darwin.

 The NSW Framework for Maternity Services (2000) is policy currently forming the platform for maternity services across NSW.
 It promotes continuity of care and the provision of publicly funded homebirth.
 NSW Health also introduced a Homebirth Policy Directive in mid 2005 that supports and encourages the setting up of home birth services through the State’s Area Health Services.